esblair8/spark-example/README.md

 # Example Spark Application

-This shows how to initialise a `SparkContext` and `HiveContext` (commonly called `sqlContext`) for reading and writing to Hive managed tables.
+This shows how to initialise SparkSession (formerly called `sqlContext` in Spark 1.6) for reading and writing to Hive managed tables.

-The example was upversioned from Spark 1.6 to 2.4
+The example was upversioned from Spark 1.6 to 2.4 in March 2019

 Build the jar with Maven and use the command at the bottom to run the example.